China angered at new U.S. defense act, to assess content

 Monday’s legislation also calls “long-term strategic competition with China” a top priority for the United States, which should improve the defense capabilities of self-ruled Taiwan, claimed by China as a wayward province.

-In a separate statement, the Foreign Ministry said the United States passed the act despite China’s strong objections and it was dissatisfied with the “negative content related to China”.
+In a separate statement, China’s foreign ministry said the United States passed the act despite China’s strong objections and it was dissatisfied with the “negative content related to China”.

 China urges the United States to abandon Cold War thinking and correctly and objectively view relations, and not implement the act’s negative clauses about China, so as to avoid harming cooperation, the ministry added.

-Reporting by Ben Blanchard; Additional reporting by Michael Martina, and Andrew Galbraith in Shanghai; Editing by Sam Holmes and Clarence Fernandez
+Reporting by Ben Blanchard; Additional reporting by Michael Martina, Yi-Mou Lee in Taipei, and Andrew Galbraith in Shanghai; Editing by Sam Holmes, Clarence Fernandez and Michael Perry